isomerpages/moe-temaseksec/_events/Gallery of Events/Temasek Aesthetic Performances 2024 TAP:DAT!.md

 <div class="iframe-wrapper">
 <iframe allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/QsxjbxwutXo?si=9Y_gWi9I56XXfrFS"></iframe>
 </div>
-<p>Our talented Aesthetic CCAs put up combined concerts to celebrate the
+<p>Our talented Aesthetic CCAs put up combined concerts TAP (Temasek Aesthetic
-beauty and inspiration from the performing arts!
-Held on 13 April 2024 (Sat) at Victoria Theatre, the more than 500 audiences were treated to an evening of entertaining performances.</p>
+Performances) to celebrate the beauty and inspiration from the performing arts!</p>
+<p>TAP: DAT!
+(Dance, Acappella, Theatre) was held on 13 April 2024 (Sat)
+at Victoria Theatre where more than 500 audiences were treated to an evening of entertaining performances, while TAP: BaC!
+(Band and Choir) was held on 27 April 2024 (Sat).</p>
 <p></p>
 <p>SeriousPlay put up two plays on: one on the perils of being a supernatural
 being in the modern world and the other about the importance of understanding